nus-cs2103-AY2122S1/ip/docs/README.md

 ### **Download and run Duke**
 1. Download the jar file from the latest release from [here](https://github.com/Haozeee/ip).
 2. Using the terminal, navigate to the location of the downloaded jar file.
-3. Launch Duke using the command `jave -jar duke.jar`
+3. Launch Duke by entering the command `jave -jar duke.jar` in the terminal.
 4. Note that launching Duke by double clicking it may cause issues with saving tasks to local storage.
 Thus, it is better to launch Duke using the terminal.

 ### **View and edit the source code**